If you compost, you already toss banana peels into your compost pile or compost bin.

 7. Make A Calcium Rich Fertilizer Spray

-Banana peel tea spray is good, but adding eggshells and Epsom salts makes it absolutely fantastic!
+Banana peel tea spray is good, but adding eggshells and Epsom salts make it absolutely fantastic make it absolutely fantastic!
 To create an excellent, spray-on liquid fertilizer combine the following in your blender or food processor:

 - Three crushed, dried, ground up eggshells